Pinterest Expert Reveals SEO (Search Engine Optimization) Tips & Tactics to Get More Traffic

 Before you start pinning away there are a few things you need to do in order for your Pinterest business account to be set up correctly & for success according to Anna Bennett Pinterest expert.

 As a Pinterest expert I see too many businesses and bloggers making huge mistakes when it comes to Pinterest SEO.
 They don’t even realize that Pinterest is a search engine.
-They get on Pinterest, pin away, join a bunch of group boards, comment on pins and wonder why they’re not successful.
+They get on Pinterest, pin away, join a bunch of group boards, comment on pins and so on wonder why they’re not successful.
 As a result they miss tons of traffic that could be, should be theirs.

 Too many people are in such a rush to pin their hearts out while totally missing the fact that you need to apply proper SEO tactics on your website, blog and your Pinterest account so that you will get found on Pinterest.